my-devices/gateway/README.md

 ## Running the Gateway

-Edit the configuration file [rmgateway.properties](rmgateway.properties) and change the default Remote Manager domain.
+Edit the configuration file [rmgateway.properties](rmgateway.properties) and change the default macchina.io REMOTE domain.

-Change the value of the `webtunnel.domain` property to the domain UUID of your Remote Manager server account.
+Change the value of the `webtunnel.domain` property to the domain UUID of your macchina.io REMOTE server account.

 Optionally, you can also change other configuration properties, such as the port of the internal web server (defaults to 8080).

-You can change the address (URI) of the Remote Manager server the agent connects to via the `webtunnel.reflectorURI` property.
+You can change the address (URI) of the macchina.io REMOTE server the agent connects to via the `webtunnel.reflectorURI` property.

 Copy the `rmgateway.properties` file to the same directory